 The agreement enables the two firms to consider additional opportunities to expand Black Sea energy sector cooperation, including additional exploration and production.

 The two sides may also cooperate on oil sales to Rosneft’s Tuapsinsky refinery and other Black Sea markets, development of regional transportation infrastructure, and deepwater technology research and development.

 Analyst IHS Global Insight said that for ExxonMobil, “the Rosneft agreement marks a greater commitment to Russia as well as the Black Sea, where the company also has secured acreage and a commitment to explore offshore Turkey and Romania.”

-The Hyundai Heavy Industries shipyard in Ulsan, South Korea, is building the ship, expected to drill in the Turkish Black Sea during this year’s first half (OGJ Online, Mar.
+The Hyundai Heavy Industries shipyard in Ulsan, South Korea, is building the ship, expected to drill in the Turkish Black Sea during the first half 2011 (OGJ Online, Mar.
 19, 2010).

 ExxonMobil is the second company in weeks to sign a major offshore oil exploration agreement with Rosneft.